L'Illustrazione Italiana

-L'Illustrazione Italiana was an illustrated Italian weekly subtitled; 'news, public and social life, science, fine arts, geography and travel, theatres, music, fashion.'
+L'Illustrazione Italiana was an illustrated Italian weekly.

 Based in Milan, the magazine was distributed across Italy and abroad, and published continuously from 1873 to 1962 for a total of almost 5,000 issues.
 Together with La Domenica del Corriere and La Tribuna illustrata, it was one of the most-read illustrated weeklies in Italy from the late nineteenth century to the advent of television.
 In 1981, publication was resumed under various publishers.

 History

 The journal was founded in Milan on 1 December 1873, by the Trieste publisher Fratelli Treves, of whom Emilio was also its first editor, under the masthead Nuova Illustrazione Universale.
 The Treves brothers Emilio and Guido acquired in 1874 a competing magazine which appeared in Roma at the same time and of a similar type and design; L' Illustrazione - Rivista Italiana, edited by the Roman artist Alessandro Foli, and for the merger starting 1 November 1875, the weekly adopted the more incisive title.

 The magazine aimed at an upper-class audience for whom it was a 'status symbol', and its cost of 3 lira against 30 cents for La Domenica del Corriere and 10 for another Fratelli Treves publication, L'Illustrazione Popolare, signalled prestige to would-be purchasers.
-Bernadini's guide of 1890 records the price of a yearly subscription in Italy to The Illustrated London News at 47 lire, comparable to the cost for The Graphic, Illustrirte Zeitung, thus being, as Finaldi notes, twice that of a subscription to L'Illustrazione Italiana despite its much smaller weekly 15,000 print run.
+Bernadini's guide of 1890 records the price of a yearly subscription in Italy to Illustrated London News at 47 lire, comparable to the cost for The Graphic, Illustrirte Zeitung, thus being, as Finaldi notes, twice that of a subscription to L'Illustrazione Italiana despite its much smaller weekly 15,000 print run.

-In the Publishers' circular and booksellers' record of 1885 L'Illustrazione Italiana was advertised as a 'great publication' ranked with:...the Illustrated London News and The Graphic...in England, L’Illustration in France, and the Illustrirte Zeilung in Germany.
+In the Publishers' circular and booksellers' record of 1885 L'Illustrazione Italiana was advertised as a 'great publication' ranked with:...the Illustrated London News and The Graphic...in England, L'Illustration in France, and the Illustrirte Zeilung in Germany.
 Nine pages are devoted to Illustrations of Current Events and the Fine Arts, designed by the most celebrated artists of modern Italy, and among others by Dalbono, Michetti, Favretto, Bisto, and Paolocci.
 The Literary contents are also of the highest class; Editorials, Reviews, Notes on Current Events, Poetry and Fiction, being contributed by De Amicis, [Giovanni] Verga, D'Ancona, Stecchetti, Momenti, Castelnuovo, Barrili, and other distinguished and popular Writers.
 L'illustrazione Italiana always keeps its readers well-informed in all the Political, Literary, Artistic, and Scientific News of the Peninsula.
 It enjoys the most extensive circulation of any similar publication in Southern Europe.
 Its readers are not only to be found in the most cultured society, but also in the homes of the middle-classes throughout Italy.
 It is a favourite with Foreigners, particularly with English and American Visitors, every important occurrence in Italy being recorded in its pages and simultaneously Illustrated by capable artists.